Kara Del Toro Sets Pulses Racing In A Black G-String Bikini On Instagram

 UFC ring girl Arianny Celeste, Stefanie Knight, Sarah Stage and Christen Harper also liked and commented on the picture to show appreciation and support for Kara.

-“The Bond girl to end all bond girls,” Christen Harper wrote on the picture.
+“The Bond girl to end all bond girls,” Harper wrote in the comments section.

 “That is one hell of a personality,” one of her admirers commented, referring to Kara’s caption.

-While a third fan, who seems to be quite obsessed with the stunning model, wrote the following comment to confess his feelings.
+Meanwhile, a third fan, who seems to be quite obsessed with the stunning model, wrote the following comment to confess his feelings.

 “I like you for everything!
 You’re wonderful.”